 You can’t just dip your toe into living together – it’s full immersion or nothing.
 And that means compromise and taking your partner into consideration is at the order of the day.
 Do you remember the time you simply went out for coffee with friends?
 That can’t happen anymore without sharing your plans with your partner and letting them know when you’ll be back home.
 Do you remember the time you ate seafood at the coast for three days straight?
 Well, now you can’t because your partner is allergic to seafood.
 Living together really highlights our differences as well as our level of selfishness.
 In truth all of us want the last piece of cake in the fridge, but living together calls for some fundamental sharing.
 In theory consideration and compromise sounds lovely, in practice it can be really, really hard.

 Ever think that sex would be considered a problem after you moved in together?
 If you were used to mostly seeing each other on weekends, a partner might be surprised to find that during a busy work week your libido might not be very high.
 Or you might even expect more frequent sex after you’ve moved in together only to find that your partner is satisfied with the amount of sex you’ve always had.
 Other times a couple might find that one wants more impromptu sexual advances whilst another might not be so impressed when their partner seductively swipes all their work documents of the desk.
 As with most issues within a relationship, this can only be solved with open and honest communication.
-This is something your online counselor can assist you with.
+This is something a sex therapist can assist you with.

 Cohabitation and the law